aeoril/javlin-pure/README.md

 [Browserify][browserify].
 Dependencies are included with 'require()' and each function is exported via "module.exports"

 ### Unit Testing
-Full unit testing suite implemented using npm and tape, configured for Testling
+Full unit testing suite implemented using Tape (TAP output) for node, npm and Testling.
+Easily configurable for Travis-ci.
+Includes "pretty-print" tests using tap-spec for Windows and Linux.

 ## APIs
 The following are the API descriptions.
 The file name is the API (function) name followed by ".js"